Sensitivities to secret neutrino interaction at FASER$\nu$: Introduction

 \section{Introduction}

+Although particle colliders produce neutrinos of all flavors copiously, collider neutrinos have not yet been detected for two main reasons.
+First, neutrinos interact very weakly and second, collider detectors miss the enormous flux of high-energy neutrinos streaming down the beam pipe and are blind to the regions along the beamline.
+FASER, the Forward Search Experiment at the Large Hadron Collider (LHC) is going to be located 480 m downstream of the ATLAS interaction point along the beam collision axis.
+FASER's location is ideal to cover this blind region.
+Having such an ideal location, FASER will provide sensitive searches for light and weakly interacting particles in Run 3 from 2022 to 2024.
+FASER’s neutrino detection capability is briefly discussed in \cite{Ariga:2018zuc} and more detailed studies on the detector design are reported in \cite{ariga}.

-Although neutrinos are produced at particle colliders, no collider neutrino has ever been detected.
-Proton-proton collisions can produce a large number of hadrons.
-The decay of those hadrons then leads to a large flux of high-energy neutrinos, highly parallel around the beam collision axis.
-The proposed FASER$\nu$ is a subdetector which will be able to detect the collider neutrinos for the first time \cite{Abreu:2019yak}.
-FASER$\nu$ will be located in front of FASER spectrometer at CERN \cite{Ariga:2019ufm}.
-FASER will collect data from 2021 to 2023.
-The mean energy of the neutrinos is from 600 GeV to 1 TeV, with a significant number of neutrino events up to 3 TeV.
-FASER$\nu$ will detect the most energetic neutrinos from the known source, although, the most energetic neutrinos ever detected by the Ice Cube neutrino observatory from unknown astronomical sources with energies up to few PeV \cite{Abreu:2019yak}.
+FASER$\nu$ is a sub-detector that will be able to detect the collider neutrinos for the first time \cite{Abreu:2019yak}.
+FASER$\nu$ will be located in front of FASER spectrometer at CERN \cite{Abreu:2019yak}.
+Depending on the neutrino flavor, the mean energy of neutrinos interacting in FASER$\nu$ is between 600~{\rm GeV} and 1~{\rm TeV} with a significant number of neutrino events up to 3 {\rm TeV}.
+FASER$\nu$ will detect the most energetic neutrinos from the known source.
 The other advantage of FASER$\nu$ is its emulsion detector that has the greatest precision to detect tau-neutrinos.
+Detecting a tau-neutrino requires that the neutrino beam has enough energy to produce a tau lepton $(E_{\nu_\tau} > 3.5 ~{ \rm GeV})$.
+On the other hand, tau leptons are short-lived and decay promptly.
+This makes their identification extremely hard.
+Having an integrated luminosity of 150 ${\rm fb^{-1}}$, FASER$\nu$ will be a good apparatus to identify the tau-neutrinos and to study the new neutrinophilic interaction with tau-neutrino detection.

-Moreover, at this range of energy, tau-neutrinos have a significant cross-section, approximately equal to electron and muon neutrinos.
-The threshold of tau-neutrino is 3.5 GeV.
-Thus, FASER$\nu$ will be a good apparatus to study the new neutrinophilic interaction with tau-neutrino detection.
-FASER2 will be an upgraded version of the FASER experiment, with several thousand times larger data collection due to higher luminosity and tunnel spectrometer dimensions.
-Being able to observe these interactions and reconstruct their energies, FASER$\nu$ will probe the production, propagation, and interactions of neutrinos at very high energies (TeV).
+Being able to observe these interactions and reconstruct their energies, FASER$\nu$ will probe the production, propagation, and interactions of neutrinos at very high energies ({\rm TeV}).
+Since FASER$\nu$ benefits from high-energy neutrinos producing from very high-energy mesons, it is interesting to investigate the possibility of interaction of neutrinos with new light particles using this experiment.
+FASER2 is a proposed upgraded version of the FASER experiment, with several hundred to thousand times larger data collection due to higher luminosity and spectrometer dimensions.
+It is also proposed to use a larger emulsion neutrino detector in front of the FASER2 tunnel.